 Grant(s) of aid

-The grant of aid for additional days of an appeal of a QCAT decision to the district court for a child is KC16.
+The grant of aid for a separate representative to prepare/respond to an appeal of a QCAT decision to the district court is:

 Extension(s) of aid

-The grant of aid for any additional days of an appeal of a QCAT decision to the district court is KC7.
+The grant of aid for the separate representative to attend additional days of an appeal of a QCAT decision to the district court is:

 Review of decisions